Indigenous Languages Group

 ILG's John Boyle is on the Board of Directors for The Language Conservancy, where he specializes in Crow and Hidatsa language programs.
 John and ILG's Brian Agbayani are working on Hidatsa with The Language Conservancy in summer 2015 before the Mandan-Hidatsa-Arikara Summer Institute at Fort Berthold Community College in New Town, North Dakota.

 Rosa Constentina Leon is a native speaker of Ixpantapec Nieves Mixtec, an understudied Otomanguean language spoken in Oaxaca, Mexico.
-For the past two years (Fall 2016 – present) we have worked with Rosa in both our undergraduate and graduate Field Methods classes.
+From 2016 to 2018 we worked with Rosa in both our undergraduate and graduate Field Methods classes.
 Over this time, we have elicited extensive word lists as well as short narratives.

 Topics we have focused on include tone, echo vowels, moraic, and syllable structure at the phonetic and phonological level, as well as copula constructions, individual vs. stage level predicates, wh-movement and island effects, and the interaction of the animacy hierarchy and definiteness at the morphological and syntactic level.